-Scalar which
+Scalar that

-specifies how the type of transformation.
+specifies the type of transformation.

 l=1 => transformation can also be non monotone.
-In this case
+In this case,

 the supersmoother is initially applied.
 In presence of

-equal values of x the unweighted arithmetic mean of the
+equal values of x, the unweighted arithmetic mean of the

 smoothed values is returned.